ejhigson/perfectns/README.md

 ### Getting Started

-perfectns works for Python >= 3.5, and requires the `nestcheck` module.
+perfectns works for Python >= 3.5, and requires the `nestcheck` package.
 To pip install perfectns and its dependencies:

 ```